 This is a collection of diagrams for supply and demand.
-It is mainly for my benefit, so when creating a post, like the price of tea I can easily find a suitable diagram to illustrate what is happening.
+It is mainly for my benefit, so when creating a post, like the price of tea (or when I’m teaching online) I can easily find a suitable diagram to illustrate what is happening.

 Supply Shifts to the left

 In this diagram the supply curve shifts to the left.
 It leads to a higher price and fall in quantity demand.
 The supply curve may shift to the left because of:

 - Higher taxes

 In this diagram, supply and demand have shifted to the right.
 This has led an increase in quantity (Q1 to Q2) but price has stayed the same.

 It is possible, that if there is an increase in demand (D1 to D2) this encourages firms to produce more and so supply increases as well.

 Diagram showing Increase in Price

 In this diagram, we have rising demand (D1 to D2) but also a fall in supply.
 The effect is to cause a large rise in price.

 For example, if we run out of oil, supply will fall.
 However, economic growth means demand continues to rise.